-Fall is a great time to explore the Great River Road, and not just because September is Drive the Great River Road Month.
-This 3,000-mile driving route—one of America’s oldest and longest National Scenic Byways—spans 10 states along the Mississippi River and provides every traveler with a special and unique experience.
+Any time is a great time to explore the Great River Road (FYI: September is Drive the Great River Road Month, a particularly good time to take the trip.)
+This 3,000-mile driving route—one of America’s oldest and longest National Scenic Byways and a newly designated All-American Road—spans 10 states along the Mississippi River and provides every traveler with a special and unique experience.

 Looking for some travel inspiration?
 Here are some stories from those rare adventurers who have driven the entire route.